alianzapornuestratortilla/granero-virtual/dev-log.md

 podría no más dejar para depsues la validaciñón? no, tengo que saber si lo muestro o lo ignoro ademñas de si están o no mostrados.... o na más se va a ver vacío .... hmmmm

 otas web para convertir y usar el File

+## Friday, May 17, 2024 @ 08:11:38 PM

+moved to mvp
+edita elote y busca elote

+función para elaborar la revisión de elote antes de submit

+diseño de look de elote en lista y pseudofullscreen

+## Tuesday, May 21, 2024 @ 08:51:47 PM

+got styles more or les working for normal and pseudofullscreen abandoned other functions, updated form scraper so now it has the files per se. still has to incorporate culling not shown fields (class hidden) made new map for form-report correspondence, still have to fill in correspondent values, and program speial and generic cases

+## Wednesday, May 22, 2024 @ 07:55:16 PM

+test buildFormData(), will h ave to JSON parse form-obj

+## Tuesday, May 28, 2024 @ 03:29:00 PM

+await buildEloteObj(await buildFormData())

+works now, returns eLote Obj, at least for form side, will have to do the dbrequest side

+dom bouildig por laspiedrtias, ya esta el resumen compacto, línea 556

+tal vez cambiar grano registrado por venta mínima